heinemml/CO2Meter/README.md

 The device writes out one value at a time.
 So we need to parse some data until we have co2 and temperature.
 Thus the get_data() method will initially return none or only on value (whichever comes first).
 When you just need one measurement you should wait some seconds or iterate until you get a full reading.
 If you just need co2 a call to `get_co2` might speed things up.

+###Error handling
+In Case the device can't be read anymore (e.g. it was unplugged) the worker thread will end in the background.
+Afterwards calls to any of the `get_*` functions will throw an `IOError`.
+You will need to handle any resetup, making sure that the device is there etc yourself.